BhavyeMathur/goopylib-v1/README.md

 ## Documentation

-The documentation for goopylib is currently under development.
+The documentation for goopylib can be found [here](https://goopylib.readthedocs.io/en/latest/index.html).
 Please submit an issue or email bhavyemathur@gmail.com for any questions!

 ## Contributing & Usage